Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Discussion

-The stationarity assumption (Assumption~\ref{assumption:stationarity}) is crucial for our results, as it ensures—together with the definition of the SCG—the existence of certain edges in the FT-DAG that follow from the SCG.
-For instance, if $S_\mathbb{X} \rightleftarrows S_\mathbb{Y}$ in the SCG, we assume that there necessarily exists an edge from some past or present instance of $\{Y_{t_0},\cdots,Y_{t_{\max}}\}$ pointing to $X_t$ and an edge from $\{X_{t_0},\cdots,X_{t_{\max}}\}$ pointing to $Y_t$.
+A key limitation of this work concerns the strong assumptions generally required by the PC algorithm in causal discovery.
+Moreover, the stationarity assumption (Assumption~\ref{assumption:stationarity}) is crucial for our results, as it ensures (together with the definition of SCGs) the existence of certain edges in the FT-DAG that follow from the SCG.
+For instance, if $S_\mathbb{X} \rightleftarrows S_\mathbb{Y}$ is in the SCG, we assume that there necessarily exists an edge from some past or present instance of $\{Y_{t_0},\cdots,Y_{t_{\max}}\}$ pointing to $X_t$ and an edge from $\{X_{t_0},\cdots,X_{t_{\max}}\}$ pointing to $Y_t$.
 Moreover, stationarity guarantees that orientations remain consistent when shifting the time lag, thereby ruling out situations where, for example, $X_{t-1} \to Y_{t-1}$ and $X_t \leftarrow Y_t$ coexist in the same FT-DAG, which would invalidate parts of our proofs.
-While this assumption is thus necessary for our theoretical results, it may appear restrictive in applications.
-We emphasize, however, that this is a standard assumption adopted by most causal discovery algorithms for time series\citep{Peters_2013,Malinsky_2018,Runge_2019,Runge_2020,Assaad_2022}.
+While this assumption is necessary for our theoretical results, it may appear restrictive in applications.
+It should be noted, however, that this is a standard assumption adopted by most causal discovery algorithms in time series settings~\citep{Peters_2013,Malinsky_2018,Runge_2019,Runge_2020,Assaad_2022}.
 In addition, a weaker version can be considered, where stationarity is assumed only on a subinterval $\mathcal{T} \subset [t_0, t_{\max}]$ rather than on the entire interval.
 This is feasible provided that multiple repetitions of the time series are available to perform causal discovery.
 Otherwise, full stationarity must be assumed, in which case the series can be partitioned into subsamples and causal discovery can be carried out on these subsampled segments.